WRTeam-in/elms-doc/admin-panel/firebase-settings.md

 ![Firebase Project ID](../static/images/admin/firebase_project_id.png)

 1. In the Firebase console, go to Project Settings
-2. Go to > General where Project Id is given add that to Admin Panel in System Settings > Notification Setting.
+2. Go to > General where Project Id is given add that to Admin Panel in Settings > Firebase Setting.

 ## Service Json File